Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 docker push registry.example.com/myapp:1.2.3

-# Keyless sign with cosign (uses OIDC automatically)
+# Keyless sign (uses OIDC automatically)

 cosign sign registry.example.com/myapp:1.2.3